-These foods contain different levels of histamine.
-Please keep in mind that consuming several foods containing histamine will increase the risk of allergy or other adverse effects.
-People who have low levels of the enzyme diamine oxidase cannot break down all histamine their body absorb from food containing histamine.
-This is histamie intolerance.
+It’s easy to forget that consuming several foods containing histamines at the same time will increase the risk of a reaction.
+People with low levels of the enzyme diamine oxidase cannot break down all the histamine absorbed from food.
+This is histamine intolerance.

 - Alcoholic drinks as wine and beer

-Some foods might be low in histamine but they can stimulate the release of histamine in your body.
+Some foods might be low in histamine but they tend to stimulate the body to release histamines which can also cause a reaction.
 The following foods are examples of this:

-When you have a pretty good idea of possible trigger, treatment of fermented food allergy or intolerance includes avoiding all food triggering an adverse effect.
+- When you have a good grasp of possible triggers, controlling fermented food allergy includes avoiding those triggers.

-After this, the same food should be reintroduced in your diet to confirm the intolearnce of this particular food.
-Otherwise you might end up with a long list of foods to avoid when in reality not all those foods will trigger your allergy symptoms.
+- After avoiding biogenic amines for a while, it’s important to reintroduce those same foods (the triggers) to confirm sensitivity.
+Otherwise, you might end up with a long list of foods to avoid when in reality not all those foods will trigger a reaction.

 Revealing the real cause of fermented food allergy involves becoming a detective.
 The assignment is to investigate the intriguing case of your own body.
 This requires patience and determination.
 But it can be done.
 The result should that you feel better.